 - Ear Pain: Depending on the location of the disease and the effects it has had on the structures of your mouth, jaw or ear pain might be present.

 Fortunately, you might be able to fend off oral cancer by making a few life changes.
 Here are a few ways you might be able to prevent problems:

 - Receive Regular Dental Checkups: Don’t put off your dental checkups.
-Instead, schedule a new appointment before you leave the dentist’s office.
+Instead, schedule a new appointment before you leave the dental office.
 In addition to looking for problems, your dentist will also become more familiar with your mouth, so that he or she can spot malformations.

 - Quit Tobacco Products: Both chewing tobacco and smoking exposes your mouth’s tissues to deadly chemicals.
 If you are trying to quit, talk with your doctor about other products that might help you to curb cravings.

 - Know Your Family History: Talk with your parents about your family history.
-If you have a long line of relatives that have struggled with cancers of the head or neck, you need to be extra careful about oral cancer.
+If you have a long line of relatives who have struggled with cancers of the head or neck, you need to be extra careful about oral cancer.